About Andrew Farmer

 I will not squander your money.

-Over my career, I’ve seen all the waste in the legal profession – gaps between business and IP strategies, expensive legal filings that create no value, disregard for the client’s wallet, and sloppy work that creates costly downstream problems.
+Over my career, I’ve seen all the waste in the legal profession — expensive filings that create no value, billing by the hour with no end in sight, and sloppy work that creates costly downstream problems.
 As a finance professional trained to sniff out waste, I can’t stand it.
-In fact, it’s the reason I founded my firm: to give clients, especially those start-up founders with big dreams and tight pocketbooks, top notch legal service at a reasonable price.
+That’s why I’m passionate about legal representation that’s fast, practical, and financially predictable.

 To this end, here are my firm rules: